mhaugrud/msumcspy/_sources/ClassesBasics/ConvertinganObjecttoaString.rst

     the license is included in the section entitled "GNU Free Documentation License".

-Converting an Object to a String
+Creating a String from an Object
 --------------------------------

 When we're working with classes and objects, it is often necessary to print an object (that is to print the state of an object).
 Consider the example below.

-.. activecode:: oop_9
+.. activecode:: oop1_9

     class Account:
         """ Account class for representing and manipulating bank accounts. """